Hearing Aids That Are Actually Affordable (and Good)

 Widex | MOMENT (110 / 440) | $2,019 / $3,823 |

 When buying hearing aids, you can almost cut your costs in half if you're willing to settle for a lower technology level.
-Below, we show how you can also cut your costs substantially.
+Below, we show more ways how you can cut your costs substantially.
 But, in exchange, you may have to compromise on technology, features, and services.

 Presently, Medicare offers no coverage for hearing aids.
 In fact, Medicare coverage for hearing aids and related services was expressly excluded from the Social Security Act of 1965, meaning it would literally take an Act of Congress to change it.
 The Biden administration’s Build Back Better Act—a vast omnibus bill that included the addition of hearing aid coverage under Medicare—was passed by the U.S. House in late-2021 but died in the Senate.
 While it seems likely Medicare will one day provide at least some coverage for hearing aids, we definitely don’t recommend waiting; currently, there are no promising changes on the legislative horizon.